ivan-rivera-projects/Klaviyo-MCP-Server-Enhanced/README.md

 - The Klaviyo API may impose rate limits on reporting endpoints
 - Some metrics may have a delay before they are available in the API
 - Historical data availability may be limited based on your Klaviyo plan
-- When using with Claude Desktop, you may occasionally see JSON parsing warnings that don't affect functionality
+- When starting Claude Desktop, you will see JSON parsing warnings.
+These are expected and don't affect functionality (see "Important Note About Startup Warnings" section above)

 ## 📝 License